 Scientist and innovator

 As a scientist, Prof Suresh researches the properties of engineered and biological materials, and their connections to human diseases.
 Apart from more than 300 published research articles, his research output includes 25 patent applications and three books, two of which have been translated into Chinese and are used as textbooks for graduate students.

 Prof Suresh holds the distinction of being the only university president elected to all three US national academies of Sciences, Engineering and Medicine, in addition to his election to the American Academy of Arts and Sciences, and the National Academy of Inventors.
 He is an elected member of 15 science and/or engineering academies based in the US, China, France, India, Sweden, Germany, Italy and Spain.
-He has 12 honorary doctorates from universities around the world including Aristotle University of Thessaloniki (Greece), IIT Roorkee (India), Sungkyunkwan University (South Korea), Mangalore University (India), Zhejiang University (China), Northwestern University (USA), University of Southampton (UK), Ecole Polytechnique Fédérale de Lausanne, Royal Institute of Technology, Warwick University, St. Petersburg Polytechnic University, Dartmouth College and his alma mater, the Indian Institute of Technology, Madras.
+He has 15 honorary doctorates from universities around the world including Aristotle University of Thessaloniki (Greece), IIT Roorkee (India), Sungkyunkwan University (South Korea), Mangalore University (India), Zhejiang University (China), Northwestern University (USA), University of Southampton (UK), Ecole Polytechnique Fédérale de Lausanne (Switzerland), Royal Institute of Technology (Sweden), Warwick University (UK), St. Petersburg Polytechnic University (Russia), Dartmouth College (USA) and his alma mater, the Indian Institute of Technology, Madras.

 Prof Suresh received an honorary doctorate from Zhejiang University in 2013.
 On the extreme right is Prof Yang Wei, one of Prof Suresh’s first students when he was an assistant professor at Brown University.
 Prof Yang is now the president of the National Natural Sciences Foundation, China’s top science agency.